AllaKhvatova/MATAGAMI-DOCS/docs/source/index.rst

-.. note:: This documentation is under development and pertains to the DGT version of Mattagami.
+.. note:: This documentation is under development and pertains to the DGT version of Matagami.
           Please visit the dgt website <http://dgt.world/> for more information.

 DGT Matagami - Distribured Networking Platform